 You can let it go.

 So friend, the one I imagine myself sitting across from at the local coffee shop, sipping on vanilla lattes and listening to my heartfelt words, when the movie reel of when “it” happened starts to play in your mind again and the thoughts of “if only” creep up, choose to step out and not be the star of that scene.
-Make the choice to no longer hold on to “it” or let “it” hold on to you.
-Because “it” is not worth it.
+Choose to no longer hold on to “it” or let “it” hold on to you because “it” is not worth it.
 But letting go is.
-Because I believe that the minute we finally decide to let go of the burden and the weight from our past circumstances, past regrets, or past failures, then nothing can keep us down.
+I believe that the minute we finally decide to let go of the burden and the weight from our past circumstances, past regrets, or past failures, then nothing can keep us down.
 Nothing can hold us back.
-And friend, when nothing is tugging or pulling on you anymore, you are able to freely move forward with more hope and energy into the abundant life that you were ultimately meant to live.
+And friend, when nothing is tugging or pulling on you anymore, you can freely move forward with more hope and energy into the abundant life that you were ultimately meant to live.